szepeviktor/debian-server-tools/CV.md

 and are looking for a partner to help you minimize them - then we should talk!

-### What does proactive maintenance include?
+### Proactive maintenance features

-- Choosing proper service providers based on [measurements](https://github.com/szepeviktor/wordpress-speedtest)
+- Choosing service providers based on [measurements](https://github.com/szepeviktor/wordpress-speedtest)
-- Installing modern OS and software
+- Modern OS and software
 - Controlled environment for the application
 - [Monitoring](/monitoring/README.md) all these and 3rd parties by functional tests and integrity checks
 - Regular log analysis